terascope/teraslice/docs/packages/data-mate/functions.md

 #### `subtractValues` (FIELD_TRANSFORM)

-> subtract the values with a given field, this requires an array to function correctly
+> Subtract the values with a given field, this requires an array to function correctly

 ##### Accepts